-Achieving the Cuomo administration’s ambitious goal to produce all electricity from non-carbon sources by 2040 will require lots of ingenuity.
+Achieving New York State’s ambitious goal to produce all electricity from non-carbon sources by 2040 will require lots of ingenuity.
 Smart-thinking designers in Italy have come up with a novel way of producing clean energy that also looks cool — by placing wind turbines beneath a viaduct.

 This particular project (“Solar Wind” by Francesco Colarossi, Giovanna Saracino and Luisa Saracino), makes good economic as well as environmental and artistic sense — the viaduct proposed for the project was slated to be demolished at a cost of $65 million.
 As proposed, its 26 wind turbines could produce 36,000 megawatt hours (MWh) of electricity annually.
 (The average home in New York utilizes about seven MWh of electricity each year.)